 In the art class, painting for the first time in many years, she rediscovered a past joy.
 “It was a wonderful feeling,” she says, explaining that in high school, art had been her favorite subject, and how, when given her first watercolor set given to her by her parents when she was in kindergarten, “I painted everything I saw.”

 Shortly after starting the class, she had a dream that clearly showed her combining her healing work and paintings of the natural world.
-She paid attention and began painting pictures depicting earth, wind, fire and water.
+She paid attention and began painting pictures depicting earth, air, fire and water.
 Each one, she says, brings the energy of that element to the area in which it is placed and to those who view it.
 Crystals are adhered to and part of some of the paintings.

 Ohayon says her art and feng shui go hand in hand, bringing the energy of the element to the space through a process that isn’t easy to explain.
 “Everything is built of energy.
 I paint these with a with a conscious intent.
 I don’t know how else to explain it.
 How do you explain magic?”

 Born and raised just outside Philadelphia, Ohayon ended up in Israel while traveling through Europe in her early 20s.